Nikon D50 vs Olympus E-M1 II

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D50 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D50 was succeeded by the Nikon D40.
+Both the D50 and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The D50 was replaced by the Nikon D40, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is the Nikon D50 better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.